pivotal/docs-tap/scc/parameters-reference.hbs.md

 You use ImageRepository when fetching source code from container images.
 It makes the contents of the container image available as a tarball to further resources in the supply chain.
-The contents of the container image are fetched liked any other source provider, by using git or maven.
+The contents of the container image are fetched by using Git or Maven.
 See [Create a workload from local source code](cli-plugins/apps/create-workload.hbs.md#-create-a-workload-from-local-source-code).

 Parameters: